 Why do bad things happen to me, is God punishing me for my past transgressions?

 Bad things happen.
 Chaos, circumstances, obstacles may be external but conflict is always internal.
 Ponder over this statement for a few minutes and you will know exactly what I mean.
 When you know how to resolve your internal conflict, external factors bother you less and less.
 And how to be at peace internally, how to resolve that inner conflict?
 Well, most of what I have been writing till date is all about that.
 In short, be mindful of your actions and reactions, work on self-purification and learn to listen to yourself.

-How do I stay positive when bad things keep happening to me?
+How do I stay positive when bad things happen to me?

 Simplicity is the seed of inner peace – that, we are humble, real, centered, and honest about ourselves.
 Hope, positivity, and happiness are the birds that live in the nest of contentment.
 You will face difficult people, situations, and circumstances.
 Adversities will greet you at every step of the way.
 Such is life.
 Now what?
 Are you going to give up, give in, or keep walking one step at a time?
 That simple and honest discipline of not giving up will grant you peace and positivity.
 Read more here.